-The final exam will occur during the exam period at the end of the B-term.
+The final exam will occur during the exam period at the end of the A-term.
+Exam questions will resemble the assignments in format and difficulty.
 Exams must be completed individually but books, references, computing or calculating equipment may be used.
 You will need your laptop to solve the exam, but the usage of online resources is not permitted.